sodadata/docs/soda/data-privacy.md

 ## Sending data to Soda Cloud

-Soda Library usse a secure API to connect to Soda Cloud.
+Soda Library uses a secure API to connect to Soda Cloud.
 When Soda Library completes a scan, it pushes the scan results to your Soda Cloud account where you can log in and examine the details in the web application.

 Notably, your Soda Cloud account does *not* store the raw data that Soda Library scans.
 Soda Library pushes metadata to Soda Cloud; by default all your data stays inside your private network.